substratusai/substratusai.github.io/docs/walkthrough/intro-to-notebooks.md

-View the synced file changes in your local directory.
+Substratus continuously syncs any changes you made in your remote notebook back to your local directory.

 ```bash